 A detailed look at currency trading, with CNBC's Melissa Lee and the Money In Motion traders.

-A jobs report looms and South African unrest weighs on the rand — it's time for your FX Fix.
+The GDP report looms and Spain's rating cut bites - it's time for your FX Fix.

 Dan Slater, Director, Economist Corporate Network says the Bank of Japan will expand its asset purchase program by a 'token' 5 trillion yen.